nikolas1993/apollo-graphql-example/README.md

 - ```uvicorn main:app --reload```
 ## Insights

-For more details you open the specific README of the application
+For more details you should open the specific README of the application